Convergence Rate Analysis of a Stochastic Trust Region Method via Submartingales

 \subsection{Useful existing results}

-Algorithm \ref{algo:stodfosimple} is analyzed in \cite{ChenMenickellyScheinberg2014} and the following almost-sure stationarity result is shown. \begin{theorem} There exists a selection of $\alpha,$ and $\beta$ such that under Assumption \ref{ass:models_estim} with additional assumption that $\eta_2\geq \kappa_{ef}$, the sequence of random iterates generated by Algorithm \ref{algo:stodfosimple}, $\{X_k\}$, almost surely satisfies $ \underset{k\to \infty}{\lim} \| \nabla f(X_k) \|=0$.
+Algorithm \ref{algo:stodfosimple} is analyzed in \cite{ChenMenickellyScheinberg2014} and the following almost-sure stationarity result is shown: there exists a selection of $\alpha$ and $\beta$ such that under Assumption \ref{ass:models_estim} with additional requirement that $\eta_2\geq \kappa_{ef}$, the sequence of random iterates generated by Algorithm \ref{algo:stodfosimple}, $\{X_k\}$, almost surely satisfies $ \underset{k\to \infty}{\lim} \| \nabla f(X_k) \|=0$.
 The important observation is that $\alpha$ and $\beta$ do not have to increase as the algorithm progresses.
 Hence with the same, constant but small enough, probabilities our models and estimates can be arbitrarily erroneous.